petergdoyle/mini-projects/apf/README.md

 ###Git Bash (if you are using windows)

-Enter these lines into a Git Bash shell.
+If you are running behind a corporate firewall/proxy enter these lines into a Git Bash shell.
 Change the sample http://myproxy.net:80 as required.

 ```bash
 export HTTP_PROXY=http://myproxy.net:80